No slipping up if you slip away.

 - Jerkass: Is angry, bitter, and deeply paranoid.
 In the novel, he gets better.

 - Living Prop: Completely intentionally.
 Connor sets the entire plot in motion by stealing Evan's letter and then killing himself and ultimately everything Evan, Jared, and Alana do throughout the musical is done in his name - and yet, by the end of the show, we know absolutely nothing meaningful about him.
 The other characters spend so much time making his death about themselves that the only version of him we actually "know" is Evan's fabricated version.

 - Mis-blamed: In the novelization, Connor's Start of Darkness is this — he covers for his friend Miguel when teachers find pot in his locker, causing him to be expelled from his fancy private school, forced to attend rehab and completely derailing his life and beginning his actual history with drug addiction.

 - The Paranoiac: A very earnestly played version of this trope.
 He's filled with bursts of rage and fear that other people are persecuting him that drive him to irrational violence.
 In particular, he seems to think Evan is out to mock him and make him look bad, initially shoving him to the ground for thinking he was laughing at Jared's joke about him, then later spinning out some insane theory about how Evan's "creepy letter" about his sister was deliberately planted for him to see to goad him into getting into trouble.

-- Pet the Dog: Connor gets one genuine moment of kindness before he dies, when, apparently apologetic for shoving Evan earlier in the day, offers to sign Evan's cast "so we can pretend we both have friends".
+- Pet the Dog: Connor gets one genuine moment of kindness before he dies, when, apparently apologetic for shoving Evan earlier in the day, he offers to sign Evan's cast "so we can pretend we both have friends".
 This sets off the chain of events that leads to the entire rest of the play.

 - Talking Down the Suicidal: In the novel, while no one does this for him, he does this for Evan.